Keeneland Race Track Maintenance Merges Art and Science

 Jim Pendergest, General Manager of The Thoroughbred Center (TTC) and longtime race track professional, is Keeneland’s Director of Racing Surfaces.
 Pendergest oversees the dirt, turf and all-weather tracks at both Keeneland and TTC.

-During Pendergest’s 19-year tenure at Keeneland, he has overseen major renovations to the main track, including installation of the all-weather surface in 2006 and the dirt surface in 2014.
+During Pendergest’s tenure at Keeneland, he has overseen major renovations to the main track, including installation of the all-weather surface in 2006 and the dirt surface in 2014.
 He brings extensive experience to his role as Director of Racing Surfaces, having supervised installation of six race tracks, 10 training tracks and some 20 equine arenas in the U.S. and Canada.

 Pendergest works with Tim Fahrendorf, Assistant Track Superintendent Technology and Administration and Alfredo Laureano, Assistant Track Superintendent Operations, in using the most advanced race track technology and research to maintain the safest racing surfaces possible.